Photo by RichLegg from Getty Images Signature via Canva.com

 back to top

-Take a plethora of photos, shot from different perspectives, at various times of day—including pictures taken at night—and then choose the best of the best.
+Take high-quality photos, shot from different perspectives at various times of day, then choose the best of the best.
 Create a slideshow or virtual tour of your home and upload it to YouTube.

-We live in a visual age, and the power of good images can't be understated.
-Good photos will help make your ad more shareable!
-Blurry, poorly lit photos will cause prospective buyers to scroll on by, while good quality, clear photos could inspire a buyer to find out more.
+We live in a visual age, and the power of high-quality images can't be understated.
+Good photos will help make your ad more shareable.
+Blurry, poorly lit photos will cause prospective buyers to scroll on by, while good quality, clear images could inspire a buyer to find out more.

 Share photos and details of your home on your Facebook page, and set your post’s settings to "public."
 Ask friends to share the information with people they know who may be in the market for a home in your area.

-As mentioned, good photos of your home will only make it more shareable and create interest.
+The quality photos you took of your home will make your post more shareable and create interest.

 Other ideas for sharing your home listing on social media:

-• Do a Facebook Live video or upload a video tour of your home.
-Be sure to set it to 'public' and ask your friends to share.
+- Do a Facebook Live video or upload a video tour of your home.
+Make the post public and ask your friends to share.

-• Mention your home ad on your own Facebook and Twitter pages, LinkedIn, or even YouTube channel or blog, if you have them!
+- Mention your home ad on your own social media pages, LinkedIn, or YouTube channel or blog, if you have them.

 Place "For Sale" signs in your yard and at nearby intersections.
-Create a professional and detailed flyer including photos and place them in a waterproof container in front of your house for potential buyers to pick up.
-Post flyers in the housing office of the military installations near you, as well as on billboards at local grocery stores.
+Create a professional and detailed flyer, including photos, and place them in a waterproof container in front of your house for potential buyers to pick up.
+Post flyers in the housing office of the military installations near you, as well as on bulletin boards at local stores near other homes for sale by owner.

-Bottom line: have a creative and pervasive marketing strategy.
+Bottom line: have a creative and thorough marketing strategy.

 Be available to show your home to potential buyers.
 In a 9-5 world, it isn’t easy to be at someone’s beck and call, but if you don’t show it, it won’t sell.